henry-burgess/cv/README.md

 # Henry Burgess - Curriculum Vitae

-My academic CV, typeset using LaTeX.
-A PDF can be obtained [here](https://github.com/henry-burgess/curriculum-vitae/blob/master/curriculum-vitae.pdf).
+My personal and professional CV, created using LaTeX.

+An up-to-date PDF can be obtained [here](https://github.com/henry-burgess/curriculum-vitae/blob/master/henry-burgess.pdf), or alternatively a makefile has been included.